Uberspace/lab/source/guide_tomcat.rst

 Set up web management users
 ---------------------------

 To make the management interface usable, edit ``~/tomcat/conf/tomcat-users.xml``.
 You will find several blocks of comments that you may want to delete or simply uncomment.
-Make sure to add or uncomment the following line and set an appropriate password:
+Make sure to add or uncomment the following line within the ``<tomcat-users [...]></tomcat-users>`` tag and set an appropriate password:

 .. code-block:: xml